dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/migrations.md

 ---
-title: Razor Pages with EF Core - Migrations - 4 of 8
+title: Razor Pages with EF Core in ASP.NET Core - Migrations - 4 of 8
 author: rick-anderson
 description: In this tutorial, you start using the EF Core migrations feature for managing data model changes in an ASP.NET Core MVC app.
 manager: wpickett